 Next, you will learn all the steps involved in developing a visual storytelling map, from setting up your goals to shaping your visual story and crafting stunning visuals to meet your goals.

 #8 Inbound Marketing, Revised and Updated: Attract, Engage, and Delight Customers by Brian Halligan and Dharmesh Shah

-Inbound Marketing, written by the co-founders of HubSpot, Brian Halligan, and Dharmesh Shah, is a great starting point for all the digital marketers at the beginning of their journey.
-It is a very good primer on getting found online, attract leads and convert them into loyal customers.
+Inbound Marketing, written by the co-founders of HubSpot, Brian Halligan, and Dharmesh Shah, is a great starting point for all digital marketers at the beginning of their journey.
+It is a very good primer on getting found online, attracting leads and converting them into loyal customers.
 If you’re an experienced inbound marketer, you may find this book a good opportunity to refresh some basic concepts in web marketing and social media.

 You get to learn basic concepts about SEO and how to get higher in the Google search results.
-Also, all the social media platforms are described in a beginner level detail to make sure you get the most out of their features.
+Also, all the social media platforms are described in beginner-level detail to make sure you get the most out of their features.

-Knowing the tools and the basic concepts of inbound marketing are crucial for anyone starting a new business and trying to get their content in front of the potential customers.
+Knowing the tools and the basic concepts of inbound marketing is crucial for anyone starting a new business and trying to get their content in front of potential customers.